Adam Pascal: Stage work

 Pascal reprised the role of Frederick Trumper, aka "Freddie, The American" in the London concert version of Chess at the Royal Albert Hall on May 12–13, 2008.
 His Rent and Aida co-star Idina Menzel played Florence.
 This performance was recorded; it has been televised, first on American and British television on June 17, 2009, and repeatedly in America on PBS stations as part of that network's "Great Performances" series; and has been released on DVD.

 Pascal joined the Broadway cast of Memphis on October 25, 2011, as Huey Calhoun.
 He replaced original cast member Chad Kimball in the role.
 He remained in the Memphis cast until the show's closure on August 5, 2012.

 Beginning April 8, 2013, Pascal starred as Billy Flynn in the long-running Broadway revival of Chicago.
 His last performance as Billy was June 16, 2013.

 On November 7, 2016, Pascal joined the Broadway company of Something Rotten! as William Shakespeare in the show's closing cast.
 He also played the same role for the entirety of the show's first national tour alongside Rob McClure, Josh Grisetti, and Leah Hofmann, who were also in the closing cast of the show.

 In late 2021, Pascal began performances as Edward Lewis in the U.S national tour of Pretty Woman: The Musical, a role which he had played on Broadway from January 15 to 20, 2019.

+Pascal was cast as Ryuk in the English premiere of Death Note: the Musical for its concert run at the London Palladium in August 2023.
+Pascal directed a production of Rent for Long Island's From Stage to Screen, performances ran from July 28 to July 30, 2023.
+Pascal was set to direct Something Rotten! at Stage to Screen on Long Island but it was ultimately cancelled.

+On November 4, 2024, it was announced that Pascal will be joining the off-Broadway musical, Drag: The Musical as the token straight man, Tom Hutchinson.

+Pascal is scheduled to play Jesus in Jesus Christ Superstar at Studio Tenn in May 2026.